MicrosoftDocs/architecture-center/docs/ai-ml/idea/orchestrate-machine-learning-azure-databricks-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This article provides a [machine learning operations (MLOps)](../guide/machine-learning-operations-v2.md) architecture and process that uses Azure Databricks.
 Data scientists and engineers can use this standardized process to move machine learning models and pipelines from development to production.

+This solution can take advantage of full automation, continuous monitoring, and robust collaboration and therefore targets a level 4 of MLOps maturity.
 This architecture uses the *prompt code that generates models* approach rather than the *promote models* approach.
 The *prompt code that generates models* approach focuses on writing and managing the code that generates machine learning models.
 The recommendations in this article include options for automated or manual processes.

 ## Architecture